microsoft/AirSim/docs/settings.md

 Segmentation = 5,
 SurfaceNormals = 6
 ```

+In addition, we also support special value `ImageType: -1` to apply the settings to external camera (i.e. what you are looking at on the screen).

 Note that `CaptureSettings` element is json array so you can add settings for multiple image types easily.